How Nextdoor saved my family during the Texas deep freeze

 I was delighted last Monday to wake up to a beautiful 6 inches of snow blanketing my world.
 After all these years, my two teenagers would finally experience a day of real winter in Austin, Texas.
-I imagined the fun ahead of us.
+I imagined all of the fun ahead.

 Then I turned on my phone.